hotwax/oms-documentation/Fulfillment/APIs/In progress orders.md

 # In progress Orders API

-Fetches a comprehensive list of all orders for which picklist is created and are in the process of pickup for fulfillment.
+Fetches a comprehensive list of all orders which are in process of pickup for fulfillment.
 To get the orders, you will need to call the /solr-query endpoint with the POST method.

 ## Request